About Captive Insurance Companies

 - Association Captive Insurance Company: Insures risks of the member organizations of an association, their affiliated companies and the risks of the association itself.

 - Industrial Insured Captive Insurance Company: Insures the risks of an industrial insured group and its affiliated and controlled unaffiliated businesses.
 An industrial insured is an insured that procures the insurance of any risk or risks by use of the services of a full-time employee acting as an insurance manager or buyer, whose aggregate annual premiums for insurance on all risks is at least $25,000 and who has at least 25 full-time employees.

 - Risk Retention Group: Formed pursuant to the Liability Risk Retention Act of 1986, 15 U.S.C. § 3901, et. seq.
 Risk retention groups are restricted to writing only liability coverage.
 A risk retention group, once licensed in one state, may operate nationwide provided it properly registers with all other states in which it proposes to solicit or write insurance.

-- Protected Cell Captive Insurance Company: Consists of a core and an indefinite number of cell entities which are kept segregated from each other.
+- Protected Cell Captive Insurance Company: Consists of a core and an indefinite number of incorporated or unincorporated cell entities which are kept segregated from each other.
 Each cell has dedicated assets and liabilities ascribed to it, and the assets of an individual cell cannot be used to meet the liabilities of any other cell.
 This type of captive is typically attractive to smaller organizations as an efficient and convenient risk management strategy as it allows them to insure their own risk without establishing their own captive insurance company.

 - Special Purpose Financial Captive Insurance Company: Formed to reinsure the risk an affiliate or parent, usually a life insurance company.
 They issue reinsurance contracts to their parent or affiliate and then cede the risk to the capital markets by way of an insurance securitization.